codeforprojects/kaideals/README.md

 To start developing you will need to [install docker ](https://docs.docker.com/engine/installation/)

-- Users who can't use Docker, follow the 'No Docker' development [instructions](no-docker)
+- Users who can't use Docker, follow 'No Docker'

 #### 2.A Docker-compose